* Stocks mostly drop on corporate news, EU sentiment

-BUDAPEST, May 30 Warsaw led a retreat in central
+BUDAPEST, May 30 Warsaw lead a retreat of

-European shares as investors, underwhelmed by dividend payments
+Central European shares as investors, underwhelmed by dividend

-and takeover offers announced by some companies on Tuesday,
+payments and takeover offers announced by some companies on

-booked profits from the multi-year highs of recent weeks.
+Tuesday, booked profits from multi-year highs of recent weeks.

-Worries over a potential early election in Italy weighed on
+Worries over the vote in Italy weighed on investor sentiment

 Central Europe's main equities indices reached multi-year